Smart-Core/AcceleratorCacheBundle/README.markdown

-Provide a command line to clear APC cache from the console.
+Provide a command line to clear PHP Accelerator cache from the console.

-The problem with APC is that it's impossible to clear it from command line.
+The problem with Accelerator cache (like APC, Wincache, Opcache) is that it's impossible to clear it from command line.
 Because even if you enable APC for PHP CLI, it's a different instance than, say, your Apache PHP or PHP-CGI APC instance.